-Under the direction of the Architect of the Capitol (AOC), the Library Buildings and Grounds is responsible for the day-to-day structural, mechanical and grounds care of the Library of Congress.
+The Architect of the Capitol (AOC) Library Buildings and Grounds jurisdiction, led by Larry Brown, is responsible for the day-to-day structural, mechanical and grounds care of the Library of Congress.
 This includes the Library's three buildings on Capitol Hill (James Madison, John Adams and Thomas Jefferson Buildings) and a number of facilities beyond Washington, D.C., including the Packard Campus of the National Audio-Visual Conservation Center in Culpepper, Virginia.

 AOC Library Buildings and Grounds is comprised of a variety of skills and trades including the operation of the air conditioning, electrical, elevator, fire/electronics, masonry, painting and refinishing, plumbing, sheet metal, mechanical, and landscaping design and maintenance.
 These skilled tradespersons work behind the scenes providing services to the Library that include: ensuring a safe and comfortable indoor environment; preserving historic structures; maintenance, repair, and construction; and landscape design, planting, and grounds maintenance.

 Contact the Library of Congress Superintendent's Office 24 hours a day, seven days a week, at 202.707.5157 or submit an Online Work Request Form (must be connected to Capitol Hill network to access link).